Eritrea–Ethiopia relations: Early relations

 The territories of present-day Ethiopia and Eritrea are closely linked since ancient times.
 The ancient Kingdom of Aksum, which existed from the 1st century AD to the early Middle Ages, encompassed parts of both countries.
-In the highlands of present-day Eritrea, the Kingdom of Medri Bahri (Bahri Negassi) existed from the 15th century onwards.
-As a Christian vassal state, it enjoyed considerable autonomy from the Abyssinian Empire for a time.
+In the highlands of present-day Eritrea, Medri Bahri existed from the 15th century onwards as a Christian vassal state.
+It enjoyed semi-autonomy from the Ethiopian Empire for a time.
 At the same time, the Eritrean coastal regions were subject to foreign powers for a long time from the 16th century onwards: the Ottoman Empire occupied the port city of Massawa and controlled the islands and coasts of the Red Sea with interruptions for over three centuries.
 In the 19th century, Egyptian troops also extended their influence to Eritrea, but were defeated by an Ethiopian army on the Mareb River in 1875.
 Towards the end of the 19th century, Eritrea became the focus of Italy's colonial ambitions.
 The Italian shipping company Rubattino acquired the coastal area around Assab in 1869, which became the property of the Italian state in 1882.
 In 1885, Italian troops occupied the port city of Massawa and began the gradual conquest of the Eritrean hinterland from there.